 - Put a rack in the center of the oven and preheat oven to 375 degrees F. Line muffin pan with paper or foil liners.

 - Melt butter in a small saucepan over medium heat.
-Keep an eye on the butter.
-Melt and cook down the butter until little brown bits appear in the pan.
+Cook down the butter until little brown bits appear in the pan.
 The crackling will subside and butter will begin to brown fairly quickly after that.
 About 5 minutes.
-Keep a close eye.
-Remove from heat.
+Keep a close eye, don't walk away, and keep stirring.
+Remove from heat and pour into a heatproof bowl to prevent cooking further.
+(See note below.)

 - Whisk together flour, sugar, baking powder and salt in a medium bowl.
 Add butter mixture all at once and stir gently to combine.